Corona, sports, and the financial cost | DW | 14.03.2020

 It's really dark in the basement

 In the lower leagues, the economic situation for clubs is generally more precarious than in the upper football leagues, explains Breuer: a crisis like the current one "hits clubs in the lower leagues relatively harder.
 On the one hand, spectator revenues account for a larger share of their total revenues.
 On the other hand, the liquidity position is more strained anyway.
-Even before the corona crisis, two out of three third-league clubs were already in the red, but none of the clubs in the first division.
+Even before the corona crisis, two out of three third-division clubs were already in the red.
+None of the clubs in the first division are.

 Even further down the line it gets really gloomy: Kickers Emden, for example, was on the threshold of paid football just a few years ago.
-Today, the Deichkickers play tier football, in front of about 500 spectators each week in the upper league of Lower Saxony.
+Today, the "Deichkickers" play in front of about 500 spectators each week in the upper league of Lower Saxony.
 Albert Ammermann, deputy chairman of the club, complained to the Ostfriesenzeitung: "We are not on a bed of roses anyway and could hardly cope with such a loss of income".
-Because of the numerous home games that have already been canceled due to the weather, "the situation is already tense anyway".
+Because of the numerous home games that have already been canceled due to the weather, "the situation is already tense."

 Beyond the day